mihirp28/CastlePathFindingAndTurretPlacement/README.md

 4.	search function- Finds shortest distance using bfs from between your location (p) and the opening(@).
 It starts from p(current position) and checks all the possible moves while checking visited position respectively.
 It returns tuple of 3 elements- 1.
 Number of moves required to reach @(goal) from, pattern of moves, and a true if path was found or (-1,false) if path was not found

 # Turret Placements
+## Problem
+As the legend goes, the benevolent guardian of the castle, needs you to install multiple conscious guardian turrets to protect their castle.
+The problem is that these turrets do not like one another, which means that they have to be positioned such that no two turrets can see one another.
+Write a program called place_turrets. py that takes the filename of a map in the same format as Part 1 as well as a single parameter specifying the number k of turrets that you have.
+You can assume k ≥ 1.
+Assume two turrets can see each other if they are on either the same row, column, or diagonal of the map, and there are no walls (defined by ' X') between them.
+A turret can only be positioned on empty squares (marked with .).
+It’s okay if turrets see you (you are defined by '@'), and you obscure the view between turrets, as if you were a wall (they won't attack you).
+Your program should output a new version of the map, but with the turrets’ locations marked with p.
+Note that exactly one p will already be fixed in the input map file.
+If there is no solution, your program should just display False.
+Here’s an example on the same sample output on the same map as in Part 1:

+### Output
+    [<>djcran@silo ~] python3 place_turrets.py map1.txt 5
+    ....XXX
+    .XXXp..
+    .p..X..
+    .X.X...
+    .X.X.Xp
+    pX.p.X@

+### Solution
 Part 2: Search for Design
 1.	parse_map function- reads text file and processes to create a 2D List
 2. count_turrets function- this function counts total number of p (turrets) present